luminescent/localstack-reverse-proxy/readme.md

 ### How do I find out which Amazon endpoint is `boto3` using under the hood?

-Disable your network access and invoke your lambda again.
+Disable your Internet access and invoke your lambda again.
 It will tell you the URL it's trying to hit, and you can then add it to the list of supported services as per the guide.